IgorFerro/NODEAPI/README.md

 16. Create param Middleware for 404 not found on tour route and remove the repeated code
 17. Create param Middleware for check values price and name (Post tour route)
 18. Create a Middleware for read static files
-19. Crate the config file and npm i dotenv
+19. Create the config file and npm i dotenv
+20. Install eslint and prettier plugins and dependencies: npm i eslint prettier eslint-config-prettier eslint-plugin-prettier eslint-config-airbnb eslint-plugin-node eslint-plugin-import eslint-plugin-jsx-a11y eslint-plugin-react --save-dev